mkevinstever/openconnect-android/UBUNTU.md

 ### 12. Output APK

 After the build is complete, you can find the generated APK file in the `app/build/outputs/apk` directory.

-### 13. Other Words

-You May need to change gnutls version and other package version in app/external/openconnect/android/Makefile and fetch.sh at your local environment for successfully build.